miguelbalboa/rfid/README.rst

 2. **Proximity Coupling Device (PCD)**:

-* The PCD is the actual RFID **Reader** based on `NXP MFRC522`_ Contactless Reader Integrated Circuit).
+* The PCD is the actual RFID **Reader** based on the `NXP MFRC522`_ Contactless Reader Integrated Circuit.

 * Readers can be found on `eBay`_ for around USD 5: search for *"rc522"*.

-* You can also find them at several web stores, they are often included in *"starter kits"*; so check your favourite electronics provider as well.
+* You can also find them on several web stores.
+They are often included in *"starter kits"*, so check your favourite electronics provider as well.

 3. **Proximity Integrated Circuit Card (PICC)**: